Ketankhunti/Rust-API-Gateway/README.md

       type: "jwt"
       roles: ["admin"]

+▶️ Running the Gateway

-cargo run
+Default (uses gateway_config.yaml in the current directory) cargo run

+With a Custom Config File
 cargo run -- --config /path/to/your/custom_config.yaml
 # OR
 cargo run -- -c /path/to/your/custom_config.yaml

+🧪 Testing
+The project includes a comprehensive integration test suite.

 # Run all tests
 cargo test